mengzaiqiao/mengzaiqiao.github.io/content/home/service.md

 - ACM Computing Surveys
 - Information Retrieval Journal
 - ACM Transactions on Recommender Systems
+- Computers in Biology and Medicine
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Cybernetics
 - Information Sciences
+- World Wide Web
 - IEEE Transactions on Fuzzy Systems
 - IEEE Access
 - International Journal of Machine Learning and Cybernetics